 211 34 Malmö

-Bringing a new Global Commerce platform for world leading Motorcycle – Triumph Motorcycles.
+Bringing a new global commerce platform for world leading motorcycle brand.

 Triumph Motorcycles is a leading global iconic brand for motorcycles, known by almost everyone across the world.
 For more than 120 years Triumph Motorcycles has represented the pinnacle of Great British design and engineering with one of the world’s most exciting motorcycling stories.

 Digital as a driver for future growth and best-in-class customer experience plays a central role in Triumph’s future business strategy.

 To be able to deliver even more enhanced business capability in the future, Triumphs digital team found themselves at a crossroad in terms of the overall platform strategy.
 Would it be wise to invest further in upgrading and optimizing the current stack to preserve years of business logic built up over time, or could there be an alternative path in a re-platform?

 In late spring 2022 Triumph Motorcycles approached Kruso for advice on which way to go.
 This was the starting point for our cooperation.

 In the initial project we deep dived into Triumph’s digital strategy, while at the same time mapping out an as-is picture of the current tech stack and digital infrastructure surrounding it.
 Equipped with these insights, we evaluated costs/benefits in upgrading and modernizing the existing platform and not least we formulated an alternative strategic road map entailing a full system revamp.